-(a) Explain how the internal control system is defined for the company.
-Under the Manual on Corporate Governance, the internal control system includes financial reporting control and information technology security.
-Further to this, under the Internal Audit Charter, Internal Auditing is an independent and objective assurance and consulting activity that is guided by a philosophy of adding value to improve the operation of GT Capital.
-It assists GT Capital in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and

-- improve the effectiveness of the organization's risk management, control and governance processes. - (b) A statement that the directors have reviewed the effectiveness of the internal control system and whether they consider them effective and adequate.
-The Audit Committee attests, on behalf of the Board of Directors, that the parent company's governance, controls and risk management processes are in place and are progressing as planned.
-Initiatives to improve the company's risk management and governance processes have been identified and are ongoing.
-The matters attested to by the Audit Committee are supported by the Chief Audit Executive's assessment based on results of the assurance and consulting activities performed during the period ending December 31, 2014 (GT Capital 2014 Annual Report).
-This statement may be further updated in the 2015 Annual Report. - (c) Period covered by the review.
-As of March 12, 2015. - (d) How often internal controls are reviewed and the directors' criteria for assessing the effectiveness of the internal control system. - Under the Manual on Corporate Governance, the Audit Committee shall ensure that a review of the effectiveness of the Corporation's internal controls is conducted at least annually. - The Chief Audit Executive will periodically report to senior management and the Audit Committee on the internal audit activity's purpose, authority and responsibility, as well as performance relative to its plan.
-Reporting will also include significant risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by senior management and the Audit Committee.
-(Periodic Assessment, Internal Audit Charter) - (e) Where no review was conducted during the year, an explanation why not.
-Not applicable.Periodic review of the internal controls of GT Capital is performed by its Internal Audit
+- (a) Explain how the internal control system is defined for the company.
+Under the Manual, the internal control system includes financial reporting control and information technology security.
+The Corporation, using the COSO framework, defines internal control as a process, effected by an entity's board of directors, management and other personnel, designed to provide "reasonable assurance" regarding the achievement of objectives in the following categories: effectiveness and efficiency of operations, reliability of financial reporting, compliance with applicable laws and regulations, and safeguarding of assets. - (b) A statement that the directors have reviewed the effectiveness of the internal control system and whether they consider them effective and adequate.
+The Audit Committee exercises oversight responsibility for the financial reporting process, system of internal control, audit process, and the monitoring of compliance with applicable laws, rules and regulations.
+The Audit Committee also oversees the Corporation's external and internal auditors and is responsible for the review of the audit and non-audit fees paid. - (c) Period covered by the review.
+As of December 31, 2016. - (d) How often internal controls are reviewed and the directors' criteria for assessing the effectiveness of the internal control system.

-Department.
+Under the Manual, the Audit Committee shall ensure that a review of the effectiveness of the Corporation's internal controls is conducted at least annually.

+The Chief Audit Executive periodically reports to senior management and the Audit Committee on the internal audit activity's purpose, authority and responsibility, as well as performance relative to its plan.
+Reporting also includes significant risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by senior management and the Audit Committee.
+(Periodic Assessment, Internal Audit Charter)

+(e) Where no review was conducted during the year, an explanation why not.
+Not applicable.
+Periodic review of the internal controls of GT Capital is performed by its Internal Audit Department.